oldgalileo/shakti/README.md

 ### Videos

 This is the most dynamic and complex of the broader types.
-Unlike the rest, the `video` type has **three *implicit* types** which can alter the response: movies, shows, and episodes.
+Unlike the rest, the `videos` type has **three *implicit* types** which can alter the response: movies, shows, and episodes.

 As of right now, the subtypes are not properly reflected below and their attributes poorly differentiated.
 It's unclear the best way to format this, and will be revised in the future.